haroldcohen/pymnesia/README.md

 Pymnesia provides with a real in memory database and ORM to be used in unit tests and in staging environment when persistence adapters are not available yet.
-This tool is likely to be used within decoupled architecture projects.
+This tool is likely to be used within decoupled architectures.

 ## Overview